The only person in the world that thought exactly the way that I do is gone.

 He cared for her.

 When it became clear that my mothers life was drawing to a close, the vast majority of my family came to be with her.
 I have no way to know if she could hear it or not, but I sat with her for hours, playing my guitar for her.
 I tried to sing for her because I knew she would like that, but I couldn't do it without choking, so I settled for just playing.

-Of course her husband was there, as he had always been.
+Of course her husband was there.

 My brother, sister, and I (her children) were there.

 Many of her Grandchildren and Great Grandchildren were there.